greatbrick0/NewRepoProject3/README.md

 Object pooling:
 Previously, the above observer pattern destroyed and instantiated roads when a player reached a milestone.
 Now, roads that would be destroyed are set inactive and added to a separate "pool stack".
 If the stack has a road available, that road is then used and set active instead of instantiating a new road whenever needed.
 If the stack is empty when a new road is needed, a fallback case exists to instantiate the first few roads.

+I feel that each implementation of these patterns are accurate to the pattern and an effecient application of the pattern.